yangshengaa/wavelets_STP/README.md

 ## File Digestion

-- preprocess.py: standardize each column and obtain their wavelet coefficients; assign 0, 1, and 2 to each row as stock trend label.
+- **preprocess.py**: standardize each column and obtain their wavelet coefficients; assign 0, 1, and 2 to each row as stock trend label.
 (0 for a decreasing trend, 1 for stationarity, and 2 for an increasing trend)
-- train_test.py: fit a couple of classic ML models and track their accuracies;
+- **train_test.py**: fit a couple of classic ML models and track their accuracies;
-- naive_trading.py: develop a simple long short trading strategy using the model with the best accuracy, and report some metrics on the strategies (annualized return, Sharpe Ratio, Calmar Ratio, maximum drawdown, and etc...)
+- **naive_trading.py**: develop a simple long short trading strategy using the model with the best accuracy, and report some metrics on the strategies (annualized return, Sharpe Ratio, Calmar Ratio, maximum drawdown, and etc...)

-## Notes after Meeting with Professor Alex Cloninger:
+## For developer: Notes after Meeting with Professor Alex Cloninger:

 Date: 2021/05/14

 1. explore PCA's coefficients, see what patterns from which columns are most salient, figure out why the model looks good --> acquire interpretability
 2. Train test split serially; do not look ahead!

-3. Figure out how to upload files to git
+## Technical issues

+If XGBoost yields a segmentation fault, this could be resolved by uninstalling numpy, scipy, scikit-learn, XGBoost, and then only install XGBoost and scikit-learn.